jkeuper/jkeuper.github.io/_posts/2018-02-06-git-worktree.md

 lead_text: 'Doing things on other branches without interrupting your current work, i.e. switching branches.'
 ---

-Frequently I am working on a experimental commit having many changed files and running a debug session or time consuming test.
-But some other task comes by forcing me to switch branches.
+Frequently I am working on a large commit having many changed files or running a precarious debug session or time consuming test.
+But some other urgent task comes by forcing me to switch branches.
 Today I was running a time consuming test so I had enough time to investigate out how I could update another branch and push a commit to origin.